lucasgml/injury_prediction/README.md

 Talking about the results, the models achieved between 86% and 96% of accuracy.
 Some notes were taken:

+* Logistic Regression had excellent results
 * Decision Tree had the worst accuracy
 * Random Forest had a poor performance due to the curse of dimensionality.
 It always predicts only one class
 * SVM and Neural Networks achieved the best results considering accuracy, recall, precision and F1-score
 * I implemented a MLP with TensorFlow and it achieved very similar results to the sklearn implementation
 * I collected some percentage predictions based on the outputs of the last layer (softmax activation function) of the TensorFlow's implementation.
 Find below a screenshot of these results
+* This dataset is small and the results may change when more data becomes available

 <img src=screenshots/screenshot.png>